 Fans of hockey or readers of business magazines have no doubt heard a famous quote often attributed to hockey legend Wayne Gretzky:

-The quote has long been used by business consultants, CEOs, and other visionaries to sum up the importance of looking towards the future at all times.
+The quote has long been used by business consultants, CEOs, and other visionaries to sum up the importance of looking toward the future at all times.
 Focus on the present or past—where the puck has been—and you’re sure to fall behind.
-Focus on the future—where the puck is going to be—however, and you’re setting yourself up to remain ahead of the curve.
+Focus on the future—where the puck is going to be—and you’re setting yourself up to remain ahead of the curve.

 Okay, so maybe this isn’t the soundest piece of literal hockey advice.
-But the general premise, that you must always anticipate the next move of the puck and the players in the game, still holds a lot of weight.
+But the general premise—that you must always anticipate the next move of the puck and the players in the game—still holds.
 It seems that this advice rings especially true in information technology and technology as a whole, both of which are changing every day.

 If an executive were to focus only on what’s happening in the present, building out business plans to adopt what’s new right now, it wouldn’t take long for him or her to be left in the dust.
 Thriving in today’s business climate takes the uncommon ability to be able to see and account for the past, present, and future all at once.
 The past and present are hard enough to account for— how is a leader supposed to plan for things that haven’t happened yet?